 Cerebus Retcon: Sort of, since the original incident was pretty dark in itself, but Mystique poisoning Charles in the first movie becomes much more sinister in hindsight when the prequel First Class decided to retcon that the two are adopted brother and sister.

 Code Name: Yeah, um, all of them.
 (Many of the characters have real names, but we haven't listed them.
 There's a character sheet for that.)
-Greatest lampshade comes in the first, when Wolverine asks Xavier:
+Greatest lampshade comes in the first movie when Wolverine asks Xavier:

-"Sabertooth? *looks at Ororo* Storm? *looks at Xavier* What do they call you, Wheels?"
+"Sabretooth? (looks at Ororo) Storm? (looks at Xavier) What do they call you, Wheels?"

 First Class has a scene where the younger mutants make up code names for themselves, Charles and Erik.